Interval Garside Structures for the Complex Braid Groups B(e,e,n): Introduction

 \section{Introduction}

-A reflection is an element $s$ of $GL_n(\mathbb{C})$ with $n \geq 1$ such that $ker(s-1)$ is a hyperplane and $s^2 =1$.
-Relaxing the last condition to $s$ of finite order defines the notion of pseudo-reflection.
-Let $W$ be a finite subgroup of $GL_n(\mathbb{C})$ and $\mathcal{R}$ be the set of reflections of $W$.
+A complex reflection is a linear transformation of finite order, which fixes a hyperplane pointwise.
+Let $W$ be a finite subgroup of $GL_n(\mathbb{C})$ with $n \geq 1$ and $\mathcal{R}$ be the set of complex reflections of $W$.
 We say that $W$ is a complex reflection group if $W$ is generated by $\mathcal{R}$.
-Since every complex reflection group is a direct product of irreducible ones, we restrict our work to irreducible complex reflection groups.
-These groups have been classified by Shephard and Todd \cite{ShephardTodd} in 1954.
-The classification consists of two families and $15$ exceptions.
-For $e,n \geq 1$, the first family is denoted by $G(e,e,n)$ and defined as the group of $n \times n$ matrices consisting of \begin{itemize} \item monomial matrices (each row and column has a unique nonzero entry), \item with all nonzero entries lying in $\mu_{e}$, the group of $e$-th roots of unity, and \item for which the product of the nonzero entries is $1$. \end{itemize} The second family is denoted by $G(2e,e,n)$ and defined as the group of $n \times n$ matrices consisting of monomial matrices, with all nonzero entries lying in $\mu_{2e}$, and for which the product of the nonzero entries is $1$ or $-1$.
-For the definition of the exceptional groups, the reader may check \cite{ShephardTodd}.\\
+It is well known that every complex reflection group is a direct product of irreducible ones.
+These irreducible complex reflection groups have been classified by Shephard and Todd \cite{ShephardTodd} in 1954.
+The classification consists of the following cases: \begin{itemize} \item The infinite series $G(de,e,n)$ depending on three positive integer parameters, \item $34$ exceptional groups. \end{itemize}

-For every complex reflection group $W$, there exists a corresponding hyperplane arrangement and hyperplane complement: $\mathcal{A} = \{Ker(s-1)\ |\ s \in \mathcal{R} \}$ and $X = \mathbb{C}^n\setminus\bigcup\mathcal{A}$.
-The pure braid group is defined as $P:=\pi_1(X)$ and the braid group (or complex braid group) as $B:=\pi_1(X/W)$.
-Note that we have the short exact sequence: If $W = G(de,e,n)$ with $d=1$ or $2$, then we denote by $B(de,e,n)$ the associated braid group.
-This construction of the braid group is also valid for finite complex pseudo-reflection groups.
-However, using the classification of Shephard and Todd for irreducible complex pseudo-reflection groups and case-by-case results of \cite{BMR}, we may restrict our work to complex reflection groups as far as group-theoretic properties of the braid group are concerned.\\

-The previous definitions are a generalization of the well-known Coxeter and Artin-Tits groups that we recall now.
-One way of defining a finite Coxeter group $W$ is by a presentation with